- County Budget-2022-2023

 County Revenue and Budget

-Issue-Revenue: How can the county increase revenues over the longer term so it can meet its budget requirements while balancing concerns for the environment, transportation, and schools.
+Issue: How can the county increase revenues over the longer term so it can meet its budget requirements while balancing concerns for the environment, transportation, and schools.
+This is likely to be a major issue in the 2022 election for County Executive.

 Background: For several years, the county has been experiencing low economic growth because of the lack of job creation and a low rate of establishment of new businesses in the private sector in comparison to nearby counties and other jurisdictions.